Toggle: English / Spanish

 You lie on a table and place your feet in stirrups.
 The health care provider gently places an instrument called a speculum into the vagina to open it slightly.
 This allows the provider to see inside the vagina and cervix.

 Cells are gently scraped from the cervix area.
 The sample of cells is sent to a lab for examination.

-Tell your doctor or nurse about all the medicines you are taking.
-Some birth control pills that contain estrogen or progestin may interfere with test results.
+Tell your provider about all the medicines you are taking.
+Some birth control pills that contain estrogen or progestin may affect test results.